 Be proactive, not reactive

 As in life, when it comes to maintenance, it’s best to address issues before they become problems.
-Last-minute repairs can be up to 4 times more expensive, so it really pays to invest in a preventative maintenance plan.
+Last-minute emergency repairs can be up to 4 times more expensive, so it really pays to invest in a preventative maintenance plan and help your bottom-line.

-The owner’s manual will tell you the manufacturer’s recommended maintenance intervals, but keep in mind that service intervals also depend on vehicle operating conditions.
+The owner’s manual will tell you the manufacturer’s recommended maintenance schedules or intervals, but keep in mind that service intervals also depend on vehicle operating conditions.
 In most fleets, vehicles operate under severe duty, meaning that they require more frequent maintenance.
-To ensure your fleet maintenance is consistent, it’s important to set the same maintenance triggers for all vehicles of a particular class, whether that be mileage for light duty vehicles or engine hours for construction equipment.
+To ensure your fleet maintenance is consistent, it’s important to set the same maintenance triggers for all vehicles or pieces of equipment of a particular class, whether that be mileage for light duty vehicles or engine hours for construction equipment.

 Fortunately, it doesn’t have to be a hassle to keep track of which vehicles need service when.
-Technology platforms can simplify preventative maintenance scheduling and allow you to ditch the spreadsheets.
+Technology platforms or fleet management software can simplify preventative vehicle maintenance scheduling and allow you to ditch the spreadsheets.
 Samsara, for example, lets you schedule preventative maintenance not only on time intervals, but also based on a vehicle’s engine hours or mileage.

 Define success with target metrics